ctnkyaumt/SplitWire-Turkey/.github/README_EN.md

 > If you are using an antivirus software other than Windows Defender, you may need to manually add rules to allow the executable files named "Program Files\SplitWire-Turkey\res\byedpi\ciadpi.exe" and "Program Files\SplitWire-Turkey\res\proxifyre\ProxiFyre.exe" in the firewall of the relevant antivirus software.
 For Windows Defender, firewall rules are added automatically, you don't need to do any extra operations. **If the antivirus software you use does not have its own network firewall feature or if you are not using an antivirus software other than Windows Defender, you can ignore this warning.**

 > [!NOTE]
 > Since the use of WinDivert files is blocked by the antivirus software named Kaspersky, you cannot use the GoodbyeDPI and Zapret tabs while Kaspersky is installed on your system.
-After completely removing Kaspersky from your system, download the **[SplitWire-Turkey Setup](https://github.com/cagritaskn/SplitWire-Turkey/releases/download/1.5.4/SplitWire-Turkey-Setup-Windows-1.5.4.exe)** file and perform installation again, these tabs will become active.
+After completely removing Kaspersky from your system, download the **[SplitWire-Turkey Setup](https://github.com/cagritaskn/SplitWire-Turkey/releases/download/1.5.5/SplitWire-Turkey-Setup-Windows-1.5.5.exe)** file and perform installation again, these tabs will become active.
 You can also try to solve this problem by adding C:\Program Files\SplitWire-Turkey and C:\Users\-Username-\AppData\Local\SplitWire-Turkey folders to Kaspersky exceptions and downloading and installing SplitWire-Turkey again.

 > [!NOTE]
 > If you experience problems with WinDivert files in SplitWire-Turkey v1.5 and later versions for any reason, you can download and use the old version from [SplitWire-Turkey Release 1.0.0](https://github.com/cagritaskn/SplitWire-Turkey/releases/tag/1.0.0).

+---

+## SplitWire-Turkey macOS Version

+SplitWire-Turkey is currently only supported for Windows operating system.
+For macOS operating system, you can use the [SplitWire-Turkey-macOS](https://github.com/a-mertdincer/SplitWire-Turkey-macOS) application shared by [a-mertdincer](https://github.com/a-mertdincer).

 ---